alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 * A concept of a TTL.

-* A mechanism for new Consumers to join the network to be informed of previously broadcasted notifications whose TTL had not expired.
+* A mechanism for new Consumers to join the network and be informed of previously broadcasted notifications whose TTL has not yet expired.

 The sessionless signal contains the full notification, including all supported languages, and full metadata.
 Refer to the [Notification